-Flora and fauna refers to the plants and animals of an environment.
-To remember them, fauna sounds similar to fawn indicating it refers to animals whereas flora sounds like flowers indicating it refers to plants.
+Flora and fauna refer to the plants and animals of an environment.
+To remember them, fauna sounds similar to fawn, indicating it refers to animals, whereas flora sounds like flowers, indicating it refers to plants.

 You may have heard the terms flora and fauna before, but what do they actually mean?
 Flora and fauna refer to plants and animals in the broadest sense of the words, encompassing pretty much all life on Earth.
 As you might imagine, these are very broad categories and in general scientists break down the different types of flora and fauna into different classifications, ranging from a specific type of life down to an individual species.

 Before we take a look at how scientists divide flora and fauna into different groups, let’s take a look at the terms flora and fauna themselves.

 The term flora refers to the plant life that exists in a particular place at a particular time.
 This typically includes all indigenous plant life, and the use of flora in this fashion was coined by the French-Swiss botanist and geologist Jules Thurmann.
 Similarly, fauna refers to animal life that exists in a particular place at a particular time, and the use of fauna in this fashion was codified by Swedish zoologist Carl Linnaeus.

 Flora and fauna are umbrella terms that refer to many different types of life.
 What is counted as flora and fauna is dependant upon the specific region, climate, or time period.
 A region might be a specific habitat or biome like grasslands or savannas.
 For this reason, what classifies as a particular group of flora or fauna can be up for debate depending upon how groups of scientists classify a time period or region.

 “In all things of nature, there is something of the marvelous.” — Aristotle